 As with any trip abroad, there are safety precautions you should take, but when you volunteer it becomes essential to get your vaccinations and know what to bring with you.
 When volunteering, you will most likely go out of the typical tourist areas.
 You will have much closer contact with native people and animals than on a traditional tourist trip.

 The Center for Disease Control’s website will help you find out exactly what vaccines you need and what precautions you should take for any country you may be traveling to.
 Before you make an appointment with your regular doctor, call and find out if your health insurance covers travel vaccinations (they often aren’t covered).
 It may save you some money to look for a travel vaccination clinic in your area.
+Be sure to price vaccinations out as costs can vary wildly (particularly in the US).

 You can also go to the U.S. government’s travel website to get information about visas, travel warnings, travel alerts, crime, and criminal penalties for any country in the world.